nataliepavelko/JDBC/README.md

           - a list of all middle developers;

-          - list of projects in the following format: creation date - project name
-          - the amount of developers on this project.
+          - list of projects in the following format: creation date - project name, the amount of developers on this project.